YahooArchive/mojito/docs/dev_guide/topics/mojito_yui_config.rst

 - You application need to make separate HTTP requests to get YUI from the YUI CDN and any YUI modules from the YUI that comes bundled with Mojito.

-You also have the same benefits of choosing the YUI version and loading YUI from the client.
+.. _custom_cdn-ex:

+Example
+#######

 In the example below, we simply fetch the YUI seed files from an Amazon S3 over SSL.
+Again, Mojito will make three separate HTTP requests to get the files from the CDN.

 .. code-block:: javascript